 Sports & adventure trip

 The Istrian peninsula is a premier cycling destination in Croatia with more than 500 kilometres of bike trails and a dream scenery.
-Curvy rods take you along the bright blue Adriatic coastline and into the lush green interior peppered with small historical towns and villages, some predating the Roman times.
+Curvy roads take you along the bright blue Adriatic coastline and into the lush green interior peppered with small historical towns and villages, some predating the Roman times.

 Istria, the largest Croatian peninsula located in the northern part of the Adriatic, was once part of the Roman empire, a civilization particularly fond of both hills and fortification.